wavecon/wavestack/docs/content/en/storage/volumes.md

 Docs][cinder-volume-backup].

-## Transfering a volume
+## Transferring a volume

-It is also possible to [transfer your volumes][cinder-volume-transfer] between projects, which allows the user to copy and share data between subprojects within their own organisation.
+It is also possible to [transfer your volumes][cinder-volume-transfer] between projects, which allows the user to copy and share data between subprojects within their own organization.

 First, a volume transfer request is created: